Red tape and reluctant tenants have closed some of China’s best historical buildings to the public

 The Secret Lab

-In 2006, Sina reported from Jinan, Shandong province, that a grotty three-storey building formerly belonging to Unit 1875, a Japanese biological warfare unit slightly less notorious than Unit 731, had been repurposed as workers’ dormitories and single-room apartments.
+In 2006, Sina reported from Jinan, Shandong province, that a grotty three-story building formerly belonging to Unit 1875, a Japanese biological warfare unit slightly less notorious than Unit 731, had been repurposed as workers’ dormitories and single-room apartments.
 A resident recalled sneaking into the basement to play as a child, “where we heard they used to do experiments on live people.”
 In 2007, the building became a city-level conservation unit but, as of 2015, Beijing’s Morningpost.com reported not much had changed besides a new plaque describing the building’s history.

 The Longest Loan